Logo

 Further Information

-In the context of Pathways2Resilience’s work on regional adaptation finance, a Practitioner Finance Expert Working Group will be assembled by the end of 2023, acting as a liaison between regions and the broader financial assistance of Pathways2Resilience partners.
+In the context of Pathways2Resilience’s work on regional adaptation finance, a Practitioner Finance Expert Working Group was assembled, acting as a liaison between regions and the broader financial assistance of Pathways2Resilience partners.